olvt-avionics/HOKIE_0.75_AVONICS/projects/rocket_MSP_EXP432E401Y_freertos_gcc/README.md

         <SDK_INSTALL_DIR>/source/ti/boards/<BOARD>

 ## Example Usage

-* Example output is generated through use of Display driver APIs.
-Refer to the Display driver documentation found in the SimpleLink MCU SDK User's Guide.

 * Open a serial session (e.g. [`PuTTY`](http://www.putty.org/ "PuTTY's
 Homepage"), etc.) to the appropriate COM port.
     * The COM port can be determined via Device Manager in Windows or via `ls /dev/tty*` in Linux.

-The connection will have the following settings:
+The connection should have the following settings
 ```
     Baud-rate:  115200
     Data bits:       8
     Stop bits:       1
     Parity:       None
     Flow Control: None
 ```

+* Run the example. `CONFIG_GPIO_LED_0` turns ON to indicate driver initialization is complete.

+* The target echoes back any character that is typed in the serial session.

+* If the serial session is started before the target completes initialization, the following is displayed:
+`Echoing characters:`

 ## Application Design Details

-This application uses three threads, `main_thread` , which performs the following
-actions:
+* This example shows how to initialize the UART driver in blocking read and write mode with no data processing and echo characters back to a console.

+* A single thread, `echo`, reads a character from `CONFIG_UART_0` and writes it back.

 TI-RTOS: